 Nobel Peace Prize, 1905

 She was the first woman to receive the Nobel Peace Prize.
-She was born in Prague on June 9, 1843 and grew up in an aristocratic, militarily-rooted environment.
-In her youth the reading of A Souvenir of Solferino by Henri Dunant - a witness of that battle, founder of the Red Cross and first Nobel Peace Prize - encouraged her future pacifist commitment.
+She was born in Prague on June, 9, 1843 and grew in an aristocratic environment, of strong military attachment.
+In her youth, the reading of A memory of Solferino by Henri Dunant, witness of that battle, founder of the Red Cross and the first Nobel Peace Prize encouraged her future pacifist commitment.

-In 1873 she went to Vienna to be a governess to the daughters of the Barons von Suttner, but her affair with Baron's firstborn led to his dismissal.
-That's when Alfred Nobel hired her as a secretary in her Parisian home.
-Despite the short time she worked with him, their friendship lasted a lifetime.
+In 1873 she went to Vienna to work as a governess to the daughters of Baron von Suttner, but her romance with the son of the family caused to be dismissed.
+It was then that Alfred Nobel hired her as a secretary at his house in Paris.
+Despite the short time she worked for him, their friendship lasted a lifetime.
 In 1876 she returned to Vienna to marry Arthur von Suttner.

-She died in Vienna on June 21, 1914, at age 71, shortly before the outbreak of World War I.
+She died in Vienna on June 21, 1914, at the age of 71, shortly before the outbreak of the First World War.